-Subspecialty-Specific Background and Intent: As the majority of faculty are derived from the categorical programs and the internal medicine-pediatrics combined programs are only required to list faculty who are part of the program's leadership and faculty who are unique to the combined program, faculty scholarly activity will only be reviewed within the context of the categorical program reviews and are subject to the requirements of the categorical programs.
-The requirement for peer-reviewed publications is included as it pertains to pediatrics faculty; peer-reviewed publications are not an expectation of internal medicine faculty.
+Specialty-Specific Background and Intent: As the majority of faculty members in the combined program are from the associated specialty programs, and combined programs are only required to list in ADS the program leadership and the minimum number of core faculty members, faculty scholarly activity will only be reviewed within the context of the specialty program reviews and subject to the requirements of the associated specialty program (internal medicine or pediatrics).
+Note that the requirement for peer-reviewed publications is included as it pertains to expectations of pediatrics faculty members; peer-reviewed publications are not an expectation of internal medicine faculty members.

 4.15.
-Resident Scholarly Activity

-Residents must participate in scholarship.
-(Core)
+Resident Scholarly Activity Residents must participate in scholarship. ^(Core)